-Whether your little one is melting down in the middle of a grocery store for their favourite toy or having a fit at home, it’s crucial to know how to handle these situations calmly and effectively as it is a normal part of your kid’s growing phase.
+Whether your little one is melting down in the middle of a grocery store for their favorite toy or having a fit at home, it’s crucial to know how to handle these situations calmly and effectively.
+It is a normal part of your kid’s growing phase.

 Let us help you through five practical strategies to manage temper tantrums in children, helping you navigate these tricky moments with confidence.

 Tantrums are a typical aspect of child development, often occurring from ages 1 to 4.
-They happen because young children are still developing their language skills and may struggle to express their needs and emotions verbally.
+This happens because young children are still developing their language skills and may struggle to express their needs and emotions verbally.
 Common triggers can include frustration, hunger, fatigue, and overstimulation.

 Both boys and girls experience tantrums, especially around the ages of 2 to 3, as they begin to understand their first words but still have limited language proficiency.